 - Non-key employees

 The state law defines the duration of employment past 18 months post-employment as the presumptively reasonable duration for a non-compete.
-There have not been many challenges to this duration, but it’s logical to assume that contracts with a duration longer than 18 months post-employment may not be enforceable.
+There have not been many challenges to this duration, but it’s logical to assume that contracts longer than 18 months post-employment may not be enforceable.

 Idaho code limits the geographic scope to only areas where employees provided services or had significant presence or influence.
 It’s possible that there could be disagreement about what that area may be.
-However, it is advisable to limit the geographic scope of the agreement as narrowly as possible to make sure the agreement is enforceable.
+However, limiting the agreement’s geographic scope as narrowly as possible is advisable to ensure the contract is enforceable.

 Below, you can download an Idaho Non-Compete Agreement template in PDF and Word format: